schoeberl/risc-v-lab/README.md

    * A few slides
    * Demo in your FPGA board
  * Show me your code
- * Only and abstract needed
+ * Only an abstract needed
  * Maybe your processsor has a name?

 ## Abstract